Pauwasi languages: Languages

-Yafi and Emumu are similar, and Dubu and Towei may share 1pl *numu, but there is not apparent connection between them.
+Yafi and Emumu are similar, and Dubu and Towei may share 1pl *numu, but there is no apparent connection between them.
 Dubu no and Yafi nam might reflect pTNG *na, and Towei ngo pTNG *ga (*nga), and the plural pTNG *nu and *ni.

 Classification

 Stephen Wurm (1975) classified the Western (Indonesian) languages as a branch of the Trans–New Guinea (TNG) phylum, a position which Malcolm Ross (2005) tentatively retained.
 Ross's TNG classification is based on personal pronouns.
 Since no pronouns could be reconstructed from the available data on the poorly attested Indonesian Pauwasi languages, which were all that were recognized as Pauwasi at the time, only a tentative assessment could be made, based on a few lexical items.
 Some of the pronouns of Dubu and Yafi look like they might be TNG.
 However, Ross counted Karkar, for which the pronouns were known, as an isolate because its pronouns did not pattern as TNG.
 At this stage its identity as a Pauwasi language was unknown.

 Pawley and Hammarström (2018) do not consider there to be sufficient evidence for the Pauwasi languages to be classified as part of Trans-New Guinea, though they do note the following lexical resemblances between Tebi, Yafi, and proto-Trans-New Guinea.